stenglein-lab/2022_Todos_Santos/exercises/metagenomics_exercise.md

 ```
 bowtie2 -x boa_constrictor_bt_index --local \
    -q -1 SRR1984309_1_trimmed.fastq  -2 SRR1984309_2_trimmed.fastq \
+   --no-unal --threads 8 \
+   -S SRR1984309_mapped_to_boa_genome.sam \
-   --no-unal --threads 4 -S SRR1984309_mapped_to_boa_genome.sam --un-conc SRR1984309_not_boa_mapped.fastq
+   --un-conc SRR1984309_not_boa_mapped.fastq
 ```

-You should see that ~90% of the reads aligned to the boa constrictor genome sequence (overall alignment rate), leaving ~10% in the files that contain the non-mapping reads: `SRR1984309_not_boa_mapped.1.fastq` and `SRR1984309_not_boa_mapped.2.fastq`
+You should see that ~90% of the reads aligned to the boa constrictor genome sequence (overall alignment rate), leaving ~10% in the files that contain the non-mapping reads: `SRR1984309_not_boa_mapped.1.fastq` and `SRR1984309_not_boa_mapped.2.fastq`.
+These contain reads that **did not map** to the boa constrictor genome.

+**Question:**
-How many non-mapping reads remain in these files?
+- How many non-mapping read pairs remain in these files?
+- What are the possible sources of these reads that did not map to the boa constrictor genome?

+### Assembly of remaining reads

 We will use these non-mapping reads as input to our de novo SPAdes assembly.
 Run SPAdes as follows: